Colon Cancer Treatment

 Treating rectal cancer is a delicate balance between getting rid of the cancer and optimizing bowel function.
 That requires doctors who collaborate as ours do.
 However, despite all the latest clinical trials, imaging and treatment modalities, a small percentage of patients will still need colostomies and will have the support of experienced enterostomal therapists to help them learn to manage them.

-Radiation’s role in the treatment of colorectal cancer to primarily to:
+Radiation’s role in the treatment of colorectal cancer is primarily to:

 - Treat rectal cancer that has a high chance of recurring with surgery alone.